getsentry/sentry-docs/docs/clients/minidump/index.rst

 .. admonition:: A Word on Data Privacy

     Minidumps are memory dumps of the process at the moment it crashes.
-As such, they might contain sensible information on the target system, such as environment variables, local path names or maybe even in-memory representations of input fields including passwords. **Sentry does not store these memory dumps**.
-Once processed, they are removed immediately and all sensible information is stripped from the resulting issues.
+As such, they might contain sensitive information on the target system, such as environment variables, local path names or maybe even in-memory representations of input fields including passwords. **Sentry does not store these memory dumps**.
+Once processed, they are removed immediately and all sensitive information is stripped from the resulting issues.

 In addition to this information, you can add further meta data specific to Sentry, which can help in organizing and analyzing issues.
 For more information,